-Although specific medical assistant job duties may vary according to the size and specialty of the medical practices they work for, a general medical assistant job description will likely include the following:
+Although specific medical assistant job duties may vary according to the size and speciality of the medical procedures they work for, a general medical assistant job description will likely include the following :

 - Reporting directly to a physician, clinical coordinator, or practice administrator